andreaestandia/great-tit_genomics_ml/README.md

 - An RStudio project [`great-tit_genomics_ml.Rproj`](./great-tit_genomics_ml.Rproj)
 - Package dependency management using [`renv`](https://github.com/rstudio/renv/)
 - Configuration using [`config`](https://github.com/rstudio/config)
-- A [`analysis`](./analysis) directory with the code necessary to reproduce the analysis and figures in this paper.
 - A [`R`](./R) folder for R source code and reusable functions